Homepage

 For more information on Properties please visit the Properties Documentation.

-Step 2: Define GraphQL to persist record in contact table
+Step 2: Define GraphQL Mutation to Persist Records in Contact Table

-Now that you have the definition of a Contact table in place, you can create a GraphQL mutation that will persist the record in the database.
-To do it, you would need to use record_create GraphQL mutation.
-Create app/graphql/contacts/create.graphql file with the following content:
+With the Contact table defined, the next step is to create a GraphQL mutation to persist records in the database.
+To do it, use record_create GraphQL mutation.
+Create a file namedapp/graphql/contacts/create.graphql with the following content:

 app/graphql/contacts/create.graphql